What's New on this Page?

-Adamello Group is one of the most glaciated areas in the Italian Alps.
-It includes about 80 glaciers with different extension (from less than 1 sqkm to 18 sqkm of the Adamello glacier), exposure and morphology and it has been studied by various researchers since more than a century of years.
+The Adamello Group is one of the most icy areas in the Italian Alps.
+It includes about 80 glaciers with different wideness (from less than 1 sqkm to 18 sqkm of the Adamello glacier), exposure and morphology and it has been studied by various researchers since more than a century of years.

-The glacier morphology of this group is of particular interest because of its singularity.
+The glacier morphology of this group has a particular interest because of its singularity.
 It has Scandinavian and Nordic plateau structure.

 This apparatus with its different effluences and tongues has different names depending on the valley that they occupies.

-The water that comes from the glacier is divided between different watersheds: on the North side Sarca river through the Trentino Region arrives in the Garda Lake; in the South side, tributary rivers arrive in the Olio river and then in the Iseo Lake.
+The water that comes from the glaciers is divided between different watersheds: on the North side the Sarca river through the Trentino Region enters the Garda Lake; in the South side, tributary rivers arrive to the Oglio river and then enter the Iseo Lake.